Lab 2: Hurricanes

 In this lab, we will observe the tracks of the largest storms of the last century, and learn about the impacts of those storms on land.

 The goals of the lab are:

 - to determine the main causes of damage from storms including wind, rainfall and flooding, and storm surge;

 - to observe the relationship between storm intensity and warming.

 Files to Download:

-As in the lab for Module 1, we begin with some practice questions that you can take in the Lab 2 practice submission in Canvas, where you will receive the answers to the questions.
-Once you feel good about these questions, move on to the graded assignment, also in Canvas.
+As in the lab for Module 1, we begin with some practice questions that you can take in the Lab 2 practice submission, where you will receive the answers to the questions.
+Once you feel good about these questions, move on to the graded assignment.
 If you have any questions about the practice questions, please let us know.
-Remember you only get one attempt at the graded assignment.
+Remember, you only get one attempt at the graded assignment.